Hebrew Audio and Video

 Glykeria’s powerful remake of this song (initially recorded by Zohar Argov, AKA “The King”) will leave you breathless.
 Ironically, Glykeria, who is not a Hebrew speaker, sings Badad beautifully, using perfect diction and tone, making her very easy to follow.
 Lyrics

-This lively melody describes the lament of the Jews, who were far from home and longing for Zion (another name for Jerusalem).
-Babylonian King Nebuchadnezzar conquered the Kingdom of Judah (circa 605 BCE), destroyed Jerusalem, and deported its inhabitants, as captives.
-Archaeological studies indicate that, although Jerusalem was destroyed, Jews remained and lived in other parts of Judah.
-History is ironic: Later that century, Babylon was conquered by the Persians, who permitted the exiled Jews return to their homeland.
+This lively melody captures the profound lament of the Jewish people exiled far from their homeland, yearning for Zion (another name for Jerusalem).
+The song reflects the anguish following their deportation from the Kingdom of Judah by Babylonian King Nebuchadnezzar (circa 605 BCE).
+Archaeological studies suggest that after the destruction of Jerusalem, some Jews remained and resettled in other parts of Judah, preserving their cultural and spiritual connection to their homeland.
+History is ironic, though: Nearly 70 years later, Babylon was conquered by the Persians, who freed the exiled Jews, allowing them to return to their homeland.
 Lyrics

-Speak to Me in Flowers is the title of this song. דבר means “speak” in the imperative voice, and is used to address a male.
-This song is originally Israeli.
+Speak to Me in Flowers is the title of this song. דבר, meaning “speak” in the imperative voice, is used to address a male.
+This is an original, Israeli song.

-Speak to Me is the title of this song. דברי means “speak” in the imperative voice, and is used to address a female.
-The Israeli couples’ dance is co-demo’ed by its choreographer and my former teacher in New York.
-This song is a remake of a contemporary Greek song.
+Speak to Me is the title of this song. דברי, meaning “speak” in the imperative voice, is used to address a female.
+The song is a remake of a contemporary Greek song.
+The Israeli couples’ dance is co-demo’ed by its choreographer, my former teacher Naftali Kadosh with his partner.
 Lyrics

-Although this song does not originate in a traditional prayer book, it does contain ingredients that a contemporary person may look for in a prayer.
-Adapted into Hebrew from a Greek song in 1994, the words in this powerful composition are spoken by an individual addressing God.
+This contemporary prayer, absent from traditional prayer books, offers elements that resonate universally.
+Adapted into Hebrew from a Greek song in 1994, this powerful composition features heartfelt words spoken by an individual addressing God.
 Lyrics

-This song checks all of the boxes for a beginner user of Hebrew: It is relatable, the words are useful in everyday language, the message is universal and positive, and the video will keep your eyes peeled on the screen.
-(This version of the song was my second choice, since the poster added English translation (95% accurate).
-Also, you can hear this singer’s alternate pronunciation of the letter ח, and how it differs from his כ.
-Tip: You may want to slow this one down.)
+This song checks all of the boxes for a beginner user of Hebrew: It is relatable, its words are useful in everyday language, the message is universal and positive, and the video will keep your eyes peeled on the screen.
 Lyrics

-In this song, Josie singer Katz uses a boy’s (male) voice to bemoan that mom makes him go to bed at 8 pm.
-Listen carefully and pick out a good number of the starter words you already know.
+In this song, Josie Katz portrays a boy bemoaning being sent to, preferring instead to stay up and watch cop shows on TV.
+Listen carefully and pick out a good number of the starter words you may already know.

-This classic hit by the Kaveret band was also Israel’s 1974 entry to the Eurovision international song contest.
-The song is chosen for you because I suspect you’ll recognize some words, as you rock out.
+This classic hit by Kaveret was also Israel’s 1974 entry to the international Eurovision song contest.
+I suspect you’ll recognize some words, as you rock out.
 Lyrics

 How many words do you recognize in this song?
 We love this song because it is so catchy, plus the fact that it contains a good number of beginner words.
 Lyrics